alexbrown1995/Protein-Dynamics/README.md

 **protein.py**

 Functions for interacting with the raw data in .pdb format.
+Also contains procedures for generating random joint and protein sequences.

 **representations.py**

 Functions for creating simplified representations of the data.

-See the notebooks
+See the following tutorial notebooks to get started.

 * Exploring Representations.ipynb
 * Creating New Proteins.ipynb

-to get started.

 **distributions.py**

 Functions for exploring the distributions of parameters of the representations.

-See
+ See the tutorial to get started.

 * Comparing Distributions.ipynb

-to get started.